Monochrome Watches

 The imaginary set of specifications for what could have been the Type 20’s ancestor

 Now, while the Maxigraph was an imaginary vision of a potential 1930s regatta chronograph (with a bit of Rolex Zerograh vibe), the Albishorn Type 10 touches on a highly important topic, that of the most emblematic military French watch, the Type 20.
 And just for that reason, we’re moving into far more sensitive terrain – and Chaulmontet is very much aware of that and completely assumes his position and choices.
-The whole idea here was to imagine what COULD (important word) have been the ancestor of the Type 20, the flyback chronograph conceived for the French Navy in the early 1950s and manufactured by Breguet, Airain, Mathey-Tissot, Dodane, Auricoste and Vixa (and some of them still producing modern watches inspired by past models).
+The whole idea here was to imagine what COULD (important word) have been the ancestor of the Type 20, the flyback chronograph conceived for several branches of the French army in the early 1950s and manufactured by Breguet, Airain, Mathey-Tissot, Dodane, Auricoste and Vixa (and some of them still producing modern watches inspired by past models).
 The result: the Albishorn Type 10 Chronograph.

 Ad – Scroll to continue with article